Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

   const { repositories } = useRepositories(/* ... */);

   const onEndReach = () => {
-    console.log('We have reached the end of the list');
+    console.log('You have reached the end of the list');
   };

   return (